offbyone/ideas/content/old/internet/optional-reading.md

+---
-Title: Optional Reading
+title: Optional Reading
+slug: optional-reading
-date: 2007-12-09 17:15
+date: "2007-12-09 17:15"
+category: Internet
+tags:
+  - askmetafilter
+  - book
+  - consume
 author: offby1
-category: Internet
-tags: askmetafilter, book, consume
-slug: optional-reading
 status: draft
+---
 On a significantly lighter note, here's a place you can go when you run out of books to read:

 [ReadMe](http://mssv.net/wiki/index.php/ReadMe)